Best Mesh WiFi for Smart Homes: 2026 Buyer's Guide

 Order of operations for a quiet weekend

 If you're getting started with home automation, the wifi is the foundation everything else sits on.
-It's worth fixing before you add more devices — see our guide on getting started with Home Assistant and the broader Smart Home 101 series.
+It's worth fixing before you add more devices - see our guide on getting started with Home Assistant, the open-source smart home automation platform, and the broader Smart Home 101 series.

 If your wifi is currently fine but you're planning to scale up - adding cameras, multiple voice assistants, a robot vacuum or two - get the mesh system in first.
 Retrofitting is much more painful than starting on solid foundations.